sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **DIPFIT plugin**: Fix handling non-EEG channels when computing Loreta and Leadfield matrix.
 - **bids-matlab-io plugin:** Better import of MEG data, and many more small bug fixes and improvements.
 - **ROIconnect plugin:** Improved compatibility.
 This plugin is still in beta and will be released soon.
+- Use this [Github link](https://github.com/sccn/eeglab/compare/2023.0..2023.1) to see all changes compared to the previous EEGLAB version.

 ## EEGLAB version 2023.0